chanturia/TAU_PHP_API_CLIENT/docs/Api/CompanyApi.md

 $api_instance = new Swagger\Client\Api\CompanyApi();
 $id = "id_example"; // string | Required ID for the Company the role is for.
-$brandID = "brandID_example"; // string | ID of the Brand connected with the Company
+$brandID = "brandID_example"; // string | ID of the Brand connected with the Company (only required for Authorization for the User making the request)
-$storeID = "storeID_example"; // string | ID of the Store connected with the Company
+$storeID = "storeID_example"; // string | ID of the Store connected with the Company (only required for Authorization for the User making the request)
-$productID = "productID_example"; // string | ID of the Product connected with the Company
+$productID = "productID_example"; // string | ID of the Product connected with the Company (only required for Authorization for the User making the request)
-$couponID = "couponID_example"; // string | ID of the Coupon connected with the Company
+$couponID = "couponID_example"; // string | ID of the Coupon connected with the Company (only required for Authorization for the User making the request)
 $createCompanyUserRoles = new \Swagger\Client\Model\CreateCompanyUserRoles(); // \Swagger\Client\Model\CreateCompanyUserRoles | Company's User Priveleges Parameters for the company ID and userID.

 try {